kroryan/terrain/README.md

  * Adam Hooper's [js-priority-queue][priority]
  * My [language generation code][language]

+ * install python and in the main folder just do : python -m http.server 8002
 ## Support, licensing, ongoing development

 This project is, from my perspective, finished.